threefoldtech/info_grid/src/flist/flist_nextcloud_case_study.md

 .
 ├── Dockerfile
 ├── README.md
+├── scripts
+│   ├── nextcloud.sh
-├── start.sh
+│   ├── sshd_init.sh
+│   └── ufw_init.sh
 └── zinit
+    ├── containerd.yaml
+    ├── dockerd.yaml
+    ├── nextcloud.yaml
+    ├── sshd.yaml
     ├── ssh-init.yaml
+    ├── ufw-init.yaml
-    └── sshd.yaml
+    └── ufw.yaml
 ```

-We will now explore each of those files to get a good look at the whole repository and try to understand how it all works together.
+We can see that the directory is composed of four main sections.
+We will now explore each of those sections to get a good look at the whole repository and try to understand how it all works together.

 ### Dockerfile